smz6990/ToDo-CBV/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project run in docker and has three phases :
+This project run in docker and has two phases :
 - development
 - stagging